KJPMolgenLab/DEPDC5_D62_Analysis/README.md

 ## Attribution

-this work has been funded by the Hessian Governemnt (LOEWE Schwerpunkt CePTER) We thank
+This work has been funded by the Hessian government (LOEWE Schwerpunkt CePTER)

 ## Affiliations